The Ultimate Japan Bucket List: 30 Unmissable Experiences

 Ryokans are traditional Japanese inns with wooden architecture, tatami mat flooring, sliding paper doors and futon bedding on the floor.

-A ryokan stay is a unique and usually luxurious experience, with a tranquil atmosphere, and warm hospitality and many have onsen hot spring baths.
+A ryokan stay is a unique and usually luxurious experience, with a tranquil atmosphere, warm hospitality and many have onsen hot spring baths.

 The food is another incredible part of the ryokan experience, with a traditional multi-course “kaiseki” dinner meal included as part of your booking.